alkitony/keyBoardPlay/README.md

 **Description:**

 This site is a variation of the patatap.com site.
-Both sites utilize paperjs for graphics and animation and howler.js for sound play.
+The keyBoardPlay site utilize paperjs for graphics and animation and howler.js for sound play.
 The Key Board Play site was an exercise from the Web Developer Bootcamp class.

 **Purpose:**